-All new freshmen who would like to be considered for scholarships must complete the University’s Freshman Application for Scholarships and Awards and file a Free Application for Federal Student Aid (FAFSA) or the Institutional Methodology for FAFSA-Ineligible Students form.
-You do not have to demonstrate financial need to receive a scholarship or award, but the FAFSA or Institutional Methodology allows you to be considered for supplemental funding.
+All new freshmen who would like to be considered for scholarships must complete the University’s Freshman Application for Scholarships and file a Free Application for Federal Student Aid (FAFSA) or the Institutional Methodology for FAFSA-Ineligible Students form.
+You do not have to demonstrate financial need to receive a scholarship, but the FAFSA or Institutional Methodology allows you to be considered for supplemental funding.

 Who is eligible to receive scholarships?